 - Pricing details: No marketing plan is complete without adequate information regarding the pricing of products and services.
 The pricing strategy of the products should be mentioned, as well as the logic behind the pricing.
 You need to be clear why the pricing is competitive and how it will help to attract your customers.
 This section can also include information regarding discounts and rebates that you may offer with your products and services.
 If you plan to have annual sales or offer discounts based on seasonal events, you need to detail all this in your marketing plan.

 - Marketing budget: An important aspect of any marketing plan, this section will help you to determine your exact financial needs for thorough marketing and advertising of your products.
 Your marketing strategy is likely to be implemented in several phases.
 Hence, the budgetary requirements for each phase of marketing activities should be specified clearly.
 You should also offer a classification of advertising costs depending on which advertising media you are planning to utilise.
 Make sure that you create a budget for initial promotional activities when you first launch your products, as well as for continued advertising once you have established yourself in the market.

 - Advertising channels: Your marketing plan should clearly outline the various media that you will use for your advertising efforts.
 If you plan to use more than one advertising medium such as the internet, television, radio, and print media – your plan should detail the different media clearly.
 One of the main points to remember here is that your marketing efforts should be aimed directly at your target audience.
 Hence, if you are selling a baby product, it would not make much sense to concentrate all your marketing efforts through the newspaper as not many mothers read them.
 Instead, you could look at advertising through women's magazines and on online baby related websites, which would be a lot more profitable as it would get you the targeted eyeballs that you need.

-Therefore, when you are creating a marketing plan for your business, make sure you keep the above points in mind so that you can develop a great marketing plan.
+Bottom line is when you are creating a marketing plan for your business, make sure you keep these points in mind so that you can develop a great marketing plan.